Get Free Solar Panel Quotes

 • Anaerobic digestion

-Suppliers must pay you any amount above zero for your extra energy.
+Suppliers must pay you any amount above zero for an additional energy used.

-Your local council can give you a grant to adapt your home for a disabled occupant.
+Your local council can give you a grant to adapt your home, if you are or live with a disabled occupant.

-Just check who your local council is, then apply on that council’s website.
+Check who your local council is, then apply using your council’s website.

 Changes can include: